New Traditions in East Asian Bar Bands

-New Traditions in East Asian Bar Bands is an album by American composer and saxophonist/multi-instrumentalist John Zorn consisting of improvised music from paired instruments and narration in Chinese, Korean and Vietnamese.
+New Traditions in East Asian Bar Bands is the eighth album by American composer and saxophonist/multi-instrumentalist John Zorn consisting of improvised music from paired instruments and narration in Chinese, Korean and Vietnamese.
 The pieces are listed individually within Zorn's game pieces and were composed in 1986, 1988 and 1990 respectively.

 Reception

 Stacia Proefrock of Allmusic stated, "This is one of John Zorn's greatest achievements to date.".